For artists, the show must go on—and Zoom is their venue

 The show drew a peak of about 90 viewers, Goldman says, and it’s since racked up hundreds more views on YouTube.
 She plans to regularly host the show for the duration of social distancing.

-“It was maybe technically my most popular show ever,” she says.
+“It was maybe, technically, my most popular show ever,” she says.
 “When I do shows live, we have like 20 people come, and that’s like a good audience.”

 Learning to Zoom